Tips On Planning A Halloween Party

 The first item up for discussion is where the party will take place.
-Depending on a number of people expected, it can be held in your home, a community center, a barn, farm, the backyard or a rented “haunted” house.
+Depending on the number of people expected, it can be held in your home, a community center, a barn, a farm, the backyard, or a rented “haunted” house.

 The location must be checked for possible hazards that could cause harm to a guest and to protect you from liability.
 Be sure to have a backup plan if yours is an outdoor party and the weather doesn’t cooperate.
 Once you have deemed the location safe, move on to choosing a theme.

 Let me say that it isn’t necessary to have a theme.
 I mean, Halloween is the theme, right?
 But choosing a particular theme can be a lot of fun too and it helps guests decide on a costume.
 For example, rather than scary costumes, children might find it great fun to dress up as their favorite cartoon character (Hello SpongeBob Square Pants) or consider a well-known movie like the Wizard of Oz and pull the costumes and decorations from that.
 A grave-yard theme will bring out ghosts, zombies, and witches!